Find Grad Schools

 57 Yearly Graduations

 North Carolina State University is the 10th most popular school in the nation for students seeking a graduate certificate in social sciences.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 57 people received their graduate certificate in social sciences from NC State.
-Of these students, 44% were women and 9% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 57 people received their graduate certificate in social sciences from NC State.
+Of these students, 58% were women and 8% were members of underrepresented racial-ethnic groups.

 #11